Red Hen Publications

 And, for that matter, I suppose that I ought to give an advance warning that the whole exercise of trying to make the Tapestry information make sense, is inherently futile.

-Although, from where we were standing at the point the Black Family tapestry sketch first made its appearance, the illusion of clarification on certain matters was extremely welcome.
+Admittedly, from where we were standing at the point the Black Family tapestry sketch first made its appearance, the illusion of clarification on certain matters was extremely welcome.
 And at that point, we also weren’t much inclined to seriously question what Rowling (or Sirius) had to say on the matter up through OotP.
 We’ve learned better since then.

-However, that trusting relationship with the author’s statements started breaking down around that point.
+Unfortunately, that trusting relationship with the author’s statements started breaking down around that point.
 In February of 2006, JK Rowling took part in a charity auction for a group by the name of Book Aid.
 As her contribution for this event she donated a sketch which purported to be a portion of the Black family’s genealogical tapestry.
 As you might expect there was a great deal of interest in this item generated across the fandom.
-Partial shots of the page were published in a couple of magazines, in one the page was artfully masked by other items, in the other it was carefully greyed out except for a section along one side.
+Partial shots of the page were published in a couple of magazines.
+In one the page was artfully masked by other items, in the other it was carefully greyed out except for a section along one side.
 These partial views were tantalizing.

 And illuminating.